adamcatley/adamcatley.github.io/docs/AirTag.md

 ## Privacy Concerns

-While it is possible to use other prodcuts similar to AirTag to track people, they cannot benefit from the unmatched global coverage of the FindMy network.
+While it is possible to use other products similar to AirTag to track people, they cannot benefit from the unmatched global coverage of the FindMy network.
 This makes the AirTag a more appealing device to people with malicious intent and so privacy features are important.

-Let's look at how reality compares to the claims Apple makes about the AirTag privacy features, when the identified security issues are considered.
+Let's look at how reality compares to the claims Apple makes about the AirTag privacy features when the known [security issues](#security-issues) are considered.

 1.  **Sound alerts are infrequent and unlikely**

     >*"When moved, any AirTag separated for a period of time from the person who registered it will make a sound to alert those nearby"* - [Source](https://support.apple.com/en-us/HT212227#:~:text=any%20AirTag%20separated%20for%20a%20period%20of%20time%20from%20the%20person%20who%20registered%20it%20will%20make%20a%20sound%20to%20alert%20those%20nearby)